Legal Solutions

 When to Pursue Legal Action

-Not every false statement warrants legal action.
-Counsel must advise on the balance between legal action and strategic silence.
-Factors to consider include:
+Not every false statement warrants formal legal action.
+Factors to consider in determining the appropriate response include:

 • The severity and reach of the defamatory statements